 Decentralised Applications (DApps) allow users to gain more control over ownership of digital services and experiences in Web3.
-This shift marks a new era of efficiency and empowerment in the sports industry.
+This shift marks a new era of efficiency and empowerment in the sports industry.198

-The sports industry expanded from \$355 billion in 2021 to \$501 billion in 2022 and is expected to grow to \$708 billion by 2026 at a 9% CAGR.
+The sports industry expanded from \$355 billion in 2021 to \$501 billion in 2022 and is expected to grow to \$708 billion by 2026 at a 9% CAGR.199

-Athletes are adopting DApps for smart contracts, ensuring direct, prompt earnings and securing intellectual property, while the sports industry uses DApps for anti-doping transparency.
-DApps can also enhance fan engagement through blockchain-based loyalty programmes, offering unique experiences and increasing revenues while also rewarding fans for their participation and content creation acts as a first step towards tokenised intellectual property (IP).
-As DApps operate on a peer-to-peer network, they would securely store user data across nodes, with smart contracts governing its functionalities, enabling automated, intermediary-free user interactions.
+Athletes are adopting DApps for smart contracts, ensuring direct, prompt earnings and securing intellectual property, while the sports industry uses DApps for anti-doping transparency.200 DApps can also enhance fan engagement through blockchain-based loyalty programmes, offering unique experiences201 and increasing revenues while also rewarding fans for their participation and content creation acts as a first step towards tokenised intellectual property (IP).202 As DApps operate on a peer-to-peer network, they would securely store user data across nodes, with smart contracts governing its functionalities, enabling automated, intermediary-free user interactions.203

-The cryptocurrency Chiliz, through its Socios platform, has expanded its 'SportFi' ecosystem, incorporating over 25 sports-related ventures with the aim of developing Web 3.0 sports technologies on the Chiliz Chain, which includes over 150 fan tokens, applications, and games.
-Despite criticism from fans and community leaders in respective sports team cities regarding the fan token concept, Chiliz champions its role as one that enhances fan engagement.
+The cryptocurrency Chiliz, through its Socios platform, has expanded its 'SportFi' ecosystem, incorporating over 25 sports-related ventures with the aim of developing Web 3.0 sports technologies on the Chiliz Chain, which includes over 150 fan tokens, applications, and games.204 Despite criticism from fans and community leaders in respective sports team cities regarding the fan token concept, Chiliz champions its role as one that enhances fan engagement.205

-The Chiliz Chain has facilitated over 3 million transactions with more than 2 million users, positioning it as the largest non-finance Web 3.0 platform globally.
-Now a permissionless platform, it allows any party to start building applications on it.
-This diverse ecosystem not only opens new revenue streams in sports but also marks a shift in how fans interact with their favourite teams, offering unique experiences like sports metaverses, games, and digital collectables.
+The Chiliz Chain has facilitated over 3 million transactions with more than 2 million users, positioning it as the largest non-finance Web 3.0 platform globally.206 Now a permissionless platform, it allows any party to start building applications on it.207 This diverse ecosystem not only opens new revenue streams in sports but also marks a shift in how fans interact with their favourite teams, offering unique experiences like sports metaverses, games, and digital collectables.208 by 2026 at a 9% CAGR.